 Why It's The Year Of Peppa Pig In China

 It's the Year of the Pig — Peppa Pig, that is.
-Already wildly popular in China, the plucky, porcine British cartoon character is being boosted to new heights — in part thanks to an unusual movie trailer that's become a runaway viral hit in China.
+The popular porcine British cartoon character is being boosted to new heights — in part thanks to an unusual movie trailer that's become a runaway viral hit in China.

-A British import, the Peppa Pig TV show debuted in China in 2015 and follows the exploits of piglet Peppa, Mummy, Daddy and brother George Pig, and her menagerie of friends.
-Kids have been crazy for her; her likeness gracing toys, watches, backpacks, temporary tattoos and, eventually, memes that temporarily sullied her reputation in China (more on that later.)
+A British import, the Peppa Pig TV show debuted in China in 2015 and follows the exploits of plucky piglet Peppa, Mummy, Daddy and brother George Pig, and her menagerie of friends.
+Kids have gone crazy for her; her likeness gracing toys, watches, backpacks, temporary tattoos and, eventually, memes that temporarily sullied her reputation in China (more on that later.)

 And now, in the Year of the Pig, Peppa is on her way to becoming a full-fledged movie star.
 Peppa Pig Celebrates Chinese New Year opened in China on Tuesday, the first day of the Lunar New Year.